ProsperOps_Logo

 Instead of locking into specific instance types like RIs, AWS Savings Plans apply to all eligible usage within a family, region, or across AWS services.
 You make an aggregate hourly post-discount dollar commitment (e.g., $9.57/hr for one year), and then AWS applies discounts automatically on eligible usage.

 Spot instances offer steep discounts, up to 90 percent, by using spare AWS EC2 capacity.
 Spot Instances can be reclaimed by AWS with short notice, so they are best used for fault-tolerant, stateless, or batch workloads where interruptions are acceptable.
-The market-driven pricing can also lead to unpredictable usage costs.
+Pricing fluctuates with market demand, and because AWS can reclaim capacity with short notice, Spot is unsuitable for workloads that can’t tolerate interruption.

 12 Best Practices for EC2 Cost Optimization